ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 ## 2. Initialize the ansible vault

-... by creating a password file:
+... by creating a password file.
+Keep the public fingerprint of your OpenPGP keys at hand:

 ```shell
 tr -dc 'A-Za-z0-9' < /dev/urandom | head -c 26 | gpg -ea -o .ansible_vault_pw.gpg